 - 1. Allow for brief, spontaneous, emotional reactions at the end of a play. - 2.
-Penalize acts that are clearly prolonged or self-congratulatory and those that make a mockery of the game.
+Penalize acts that are clearly prolonged, self-congratulatory, choreographed, directed at an opponent, or those that make a mockery of the game.

 - 3. The following actions are unsportsmanlike conduct that should always be penalized without warning:

 - Throat slash

 - Demonstrations of violence, such as "six guns" or "machine gun"

 - Removal of helmet to celebrate or protest

 - "Heisman pose"

 - Gestures with sexual connotation

 - Dancing

 - Somersault or flip

 - High step

-- Dunking the ball over the crossbar
+- .
+Dunking the ball over the crossbar

 - Spiking or spinning the ball

 - Any act that is clearly intended to taunt or demean an opponent or show disrespect to an opponent or the game

 - 4. Spitting on an opponent is a flagrant unsportsmanlike conduct foul requiring disqualification.

-2-16-2(c); 9-5-1 & Pen.
+APPLICABLE RULES: 2-16-2(c); 9-5-1 & Pen.